-Generally, in 2013, Israeli companies were subject to corporate tax at the rate of 25.0% on their taxable income for such year.
-The corporate tax rate was increased to 26.5% for 2014 and thereafter.
+Generally, Israeli companies are subject to corporate tax at the rate on their taxable income.
+Since 2014, the corporate tax rate has been 26.5%.
 However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise or a Preferred Enterprise, as discussed below, may be considerably less.
 Beginning in 2010, Israeli companies are subject to regular corporate tax rate for their capital gain.